Genivia/RE-flex/doc/index.md

 ### FILE encodings                                          {#regex-input-file}

-File content specified with a `FILE*` file descriptor can be encoded in ASCII, binary, or UTF-8/16/32 formats.
-UTF-16/32 file content is automatically decoded and translated to UTF-8 which normalizes the input for matching.
+File content specified with a `FILE*` file descriptor can be encoded in ASCII, binary, UTF-8/16/32, ISO-8859-1, CP-1250 to CP-1258, CP 434, CP 850, or EBCDIC.

-A [UTF byte order mark (BOM)](www.unicode.org/faq/utf_bom.html) is detected in the content of a file by the matcher, which enables UTF-8 normalization of the input automatically.
+A [UTF Byte Order Mark (BOM)](www.unicode.org/faq/utf_bom.html) is detected in the content of a file scanned by the matcher, which enables UTF-8 normalization of the input automatically.

+Otherwise, if no file encoding is explicitly specified, the matcher expects UTF-8, ASCII, or plain binary.
+However, other file formats can be automatically decoded and translated to UTF-8 on the fly for matching.

-The file encoding is obtained with the `reflex::Input::file_encoding()` method, which returns an `reflex::Input::file_encoding` constant:
+The current file encoding used by a matcher is obtained with the `reflex::Input::file_encoding()` method, which returns an `reflex::Input::file_encoding` constant:

   Constant                                | File encoding
   --------------------------------------- | -----------------------------------